treeverse/lakeFS/design/accepted/gc_plus/uncomitted-gc.md

 2. Listing of lakeFS repository uncommitted objects
     See previous for steps
 3. Listing of lakeFS repository committed objects (optimized)
-   1. Read addresses from branch's new commits (all new commits down to the last GC run timestamp) -> `Committed DF`
+   1. Read addresses from repository's new commits (all new commits down to the last GC run timestamp) -> `Committed DF`
 4. Find candidates for deletion
    1. Subtract `Committed DF` from previous run's `Uncommitted DF`
    2. Subtract current `Uncommitted DF` from previous run's `Uncommitted DF`